15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The walk to the beach from the resort takes about 20 minutes through dense tropical vegetation.

-It’s a good introduction to the Daintree-adjacent ecosystems on the island, and the trail occasionally opens up to coastal views.
+It’s a good introduction to the tropical rainforest ecosystems on the island, and the trail occasionally opens up to coastal views.

 The beach itself is small and relatively sheltered, with a coral reef starting almost immediately from the shoreline.

-Cairns-based visitors with a free day should put this on their itinerary alongside the Great Barrier Reef options.
+Cairns-based visitors with a free day should add it to their Cairns itinerary alongside the Great Barrier Reef options.

 6. Hyams Beach, Jervis Bay

-Hyams Beach holds a Guinness World Record for the whitest sand of any beach — the silica content is extremely high, which gives the sand a powdery texture and a near-blinding brightness on a clear day.
+Hyams Beach is famous for its incredibly white sand — the silica content is extremely high, which gives it a powdery texture and a near-blinding brightness on a clear day, and it’s often claimed to have some of the whitest sand in the world.

 It sits inside Jervis Bay, a sheltered marine park about 2.5 hours south of Sydney.

 Parking fills up fast on weekends, especially over the summer.
-If you’re driving down from Sydney, aim to arrive before 9 am or come on a weekday.
+If you’re driving down from Sydney, aim to arrive before 9 am or come on a weekday — it also works well as a day trip from Sydney.

 7. Turquoise Bay, Exmouth, WA

-Turquoise Bay is about 60km from Exmouth inside Cape Range National Park, and it earned the title of best beach in the South Pacific at TripAdvisor’s Travellers’ Choice Awards in 2022.
+Turquoise Bay is about 60km north-west of Exmouth inside Cape Range National Park, and it earned the title of best beach in the South Pacific at TripAdvisor’s Travellers’ Choice Awards in 2022.

 The drift snorkel is the signature experience.
 Enter at the southern end of the beach and let the current carry you north over the coral gardens — it takes about 20–30 minutes depending on the tide.